jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 And, in fact, the FDA has already followed through and cleared two digital therapeutics to help people manage and treat substance use disorders.

-Digital therapeutics are here today.

 ---

 <!-- still a bit of a rough transistion-->

 <!-- slide that says:  “delivering the right treatments, at the right time, to the right person, every time”-->

+Digital therapeutics are here today.
 And as they begin to add personal sensing capabilities, we can start to imagine what precision mental healthcare might look like — “delivering the right treatments, at the right time, to the right person, every time”

 ---

 <!-- add final line in red..    ".... and for EVERYONE!"  or ".... and for all of us!"-->
 My dad did not receive the support he needed.
-My hope is that digital therapeutics can begin to help break down barriers and provide mental healthcare that is accessible, acceptable, and available for all of us.
+My hope is that digital therapeutics can begin to help break down barriers to provide mental healthcare that is accessible, acceptable, and available **for all of us**.

 Thank you.